hubikam158/BetacomRecruitmentTask/README.md

 You can also use the Api through Postman.

 ### Running tests
-Test are not perfectly made.
+Tests are not done perfectly.
 Before you run them, please paste a valid token to field "token" inside ApiControllerIntegrationTest.java.
 After testing you may be willing to delete all generated testUsers and testItems from database.